gmcmacran/TypeOneTypeTwoSim/README.md

 This repo is a simulation study of statistical properties for hypothesis tests in LRTesteR.
-Each row is an experiment where data are generated from random number generators and hypothesis test done.
+Each row is an experiment where data are generated from random number generators and hypothesis test are done.
 The first five rows look like

     #> # A tibble: 450,000 × 8
     #>   test                      mu variance   stat pvalue alt       CI_LB CI_UB